Yishak-Ali/CR-Data-Pipeline-Project/README.md

 ## How to Use
 1. Clone the repository.
-2. Connect to your SQL Server instance and run the [data base creation script](https://github.com/Yishak-Ali/CR-Data-Pipeline-Project/blob/main/sql/db_creation_script.sql) with your GUI of choice.
+2. Connect to your SQL Server instance and run the [database creation script](https://github.com/Yishak-Ali/CR-Data-Pipeline-Project/blob/main/sql/db_creation_script.sql) with your GUI of choice.
-3. Create a python virtual environment (optional but recommended):
+3. From the project root directory, create a Python virtual environment (optional but recommended):

         python -m venv venv